Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-2-cursor-parents.md

 ## Use the Cursor

 The `SadConsole.Console` type is the basic type you use to get data on the screen.
 As you learned in the previous part of this tutorial series, you can use methods like `SetGlyph`, `SetForeground`, and even `Print`, to draw on the console.
-There is another way to write to the console, something the you may be more used to, and that's the console cursor.
+There is another way to write to the console, something you may be more used to, and that's the console cursor.

-When you run a terminal program, such as _cmd.exe_ or _bash_, you're presented with a blinking cursor, letting you know its ready for you to type something.
+When you run a terminal program, such as _cmd.exe_ or _bash_, you're presented with a blinking cursor, letting you know it's ready for you to type something.
 When the programs you run communicate back to you, that cursor prints things to the screen:

 ![demonstrating a powershell and cmd terminal](images/part-2-cursor-parents/terminal.gif)